 MORE FACT SHEETS: STATE OF THE NEWS MEDIA

-The top 20 NPR-affiliated public radio stations (by listenership) had on average a total weekly listenership of about 10 million in 2016, up from about 9 million in 2015.
-(This includes listeners for NPR programming as well as original or other syndicated content aired on these stations.)
+The top 20 NPR-affiliated public radio stations (by listenership) had on average a total weekly listenership of about 11 million in 2017, up from about 10 million in 2016.
+(This includes listeners of NPR programming as well as original or other syndicated content aired on these stations.)

-When looking specifically at NPR programing across all stations that carry it, terrestrial broadcast listenership rose in 2016.
+When looking specifically at NPR programming across all stations that carry it, terrestrial broadcast listenership remained about the same between 2016 and 2017.
 (Traditional radio listening is “terrestrial,” i.e. coming from radio broadcast towers rather than satellites or the internet.)
-About 30 million average weekly listeners tuned in to any NPR programming during the year, up 14% from 2015, according to internal data provided by the organization.
-Programming from PRI, which distributes programs such as The World and The Takeaway, reached a terrestrial audience of about 9 million on average per week, up from about 8 million in 2015.
-Audience figures (generated by Nielsen) from American Public Media, which produces Marketplace, were not available for this fact sheet, but can be found in APM’s own year-end reports.
+About 30 million average weekly listeners tuned in to any NPR programming during the year, about the same as in 2016, according to internal data provided by the organization.
+Programming from PRI, which distributes programs such as The World and The Takeaway, reached a terrestrial audience of about 9 million on average per week, the same as in 2016.
+Audience figures from American Public Media, which produces Marketplace, increased to about 20.5 million average weekly listeners in 2017, up from approximately 19.1 million in 2016.

-NPR slightly expanded its broadcasting reach in 2016 in terms of the number of member stations (stations either owned or operated by member organizations) and the number of station airing any NPR programming (which includes member stations).
-Member organizations — flagship educational and community organizations that operate at least one station — remained steady in number, at 264, down only one from the previous year.
+NPR’s broadcasting reach remained stable between 2016 and 2017 in terms of both the number of member stations (stations either owned or operated by member organizations) and the number of stations airing any NPR programming (which includes member stations).
+The number of member organizations — flagship educational and community organizations that operate at least one station — stood at 260, down four from the previous year.